 - When you open a new chart, these default settings will be applied to that new chart.

 You should also be familiar with Chartbooks (workspaces).
 Charts that you open should be saved to Chartbooks.
 This way you can reopen them at once with the same configuration that you had when you saved the chartbook.
 For more information, refer to Chartbooks.

-Another method by which you can use a chart as a template and reuse its existing settings and studies is to change the symbol of the chart to another symbol.
+Another method by which you can use a chart as a template and reuse its existing settings and studies is to change the symbol of the Chart or Trade DOM to another symbol.

 Refer to the Changing the Symbol of a Chart documentation for instructions.

 Default Symbol Settings